IDMIL/MappEMG/README.md

 # Citing
-If you use `MappEMG`, we would be grateful if you could cite this paper: https://nime.pubpub.org/pub/kmn0rbyp/release/1?readingCollection=bb45043c
+If you use `MappEMG`, we would be grateful if you could cite this paper: https://link.springer.com/chapter/10.1007/978-3-031-55312-7_24

+@inproceedings{piao2023mappemg,
+  title={MappEMG: Enhancing Music Pedagogy by Mapping Electromyography to Multimodal Feedback}, author={Piao, Ziyue and Wanderley, Marcelo M and Verdugo, Felipe}, booktitle={International Conference on ArtsIT, Interactivity and Game Creation}, pages={325--341}, year={2023}, organization={Springer}
+}